-The Crystal Lake PWS has already investigated possible solutions to its combined radium and alpha particle issues, including a new groundwater well.
-An alternative examined was the drilling of a new groundwater well that would be completed to an undetermined depth.
+Lake Livingston WSSSC has investigated possible solutions to its combined radium and alpha particle issues, including a new treatment system, a new surface water plant at Lake Livingston, blending from another source and drilling a new groundwater well.
+The capital cost of a treatment system, as well as a new surface water plant was considered but considered not cost effective.
+Purchasing water from another PWS is a possibility and should be seriously considered.
+Another alternative examined was the drilling of a new groundwater well that would be completed to an undetermined depth.
 Drilling a new well was expected to avoid the radium problem.
-It was noted during the interview that the estimated capital cost of completing the new well several years ago was approximately \$40,000 for a new 300 foot well.
-That cost is likely to have risen in the intervening years and is likely between \$50,000 and \$100,000.
+The estimated capital cost of completing the new well in the region was estimated at \$40,000 several years ago, but is likely to be between \$50,000 to over \$100,000 depending on the actual depth required.

-4.1.2 Capacity Assessment for the Crystal Lake PWS
+4.1.2 Capacity Assessment for Lake Livingston WSSSC - Indian Springs PWS

-The project team conducted a capacity assessment of the Lake Livingston WSSSC - Crystal Lake Estates water system.
+The project team conducted a capacity assessment of the Lake Livingston WSSSC - Indian Springs PWS.
 The results of this evaluation are separated into four categories: general assessment of capacity, positive aspects of capacity, capacity deficiencies, and capacity concerns.
-The general assessment of capacity describes the overall impression of FMT capability of the water system.
-The positive aspects of capacity describe those factors the system is doing well.
-These factors should provide opportunities for the system to build upon to improve capacity deficiencies.
+The general assessment of capacity describes the overall impression of FMT capability of the PWS.
+The positive aspects of capacity describe those factors that the system is doing well.
+These factors should provide opportunities for the system to build on to improve capacity deficiencies.
 The capacity deficiencies noted are those aspects that are creating a particular problem for the system related to long-term sustainability.
-Primarily, these problems are related to the system's ability to meet current or future compliance, ensure proper revenue to pay the expenses of running the system, and to ensure the proper operation of the system.
-The last category is titled capacity concerns.
-These are items that in general are not causing significant problems for the system at this time.
-However, the system may want to address them before these issues have the opportunity to cause problems.

-- The project team interviewed the following individuals: - Scott Baker General Manager

-• John Ganzer - Financial Manager

-- Phillip Everett Supervisor, System Operations - Boyd McDaniel Supervisor, System Reports
+Primarily, these problems are related to the system's ability to meet current or future compliance, ensure proper revenue

+- 1 to pay the expenses of running the system, and to ensure the proper operation of the system. - 2 The last category is titled capacity concerns.
+These are items that in general are not causing - 3 significant problems for the system at this time.
+However, the system may want to address - 4 them before these issues have the opportunity to cause problems. - 5 The project team interviewed the following individuals: - Scott Baker General Manager - John Ganzer Financial Manager - Phillip Everett Supervisor, System Operations - Boyd McDaniel Supervisor, System Reports

-4.1.2.1 General Structure of the Water System
+4.1.2.1 General Structure

-Lake Livingston WSSSC is a public utility corporation that provides water services to 52 public water systems in the greater Livingston area and serves a total of 6,894 customers.
-It is governed by a 7-member board of directors and is financed through water fees and equity buyin fees.
-The WSSSC purchased the Crystal Lake PWS along with several others in April 1997 when the previous owner declared bankruptcy.
-The WSSSC borrowed \$1.9 million from CoBank to upgrade the water systems, and then received a loan from the U.S. Department of Agriculture for \$7 million for additional improvements.
-Their total operations staff consists of a general manager, field supervisor, eight certified operators, and a construction/general labor crew.

-The Crystal Lake PWS has 93 connections and serves approximately 282 people.
-The system has one active well, one storage tank, one pressure tank, and disinfects using gas chlorine.
-It also injects phosphates for corrosion control.
-One certified operator is responsible for O&M activities at Crystal Lake.
-The well has exceeded the maximum contaminant levels for both gross alpha and combined radium (radionuclides).
+- Lake Livingston WSSSC is a public utility corporation that provides water services to 52 PWSs in the greater Livingston area and serves a total of 6,894 customers.
+It is governed by a seven-member board of directors and is financed through water fees and equity buy-in fees.
+The Lake Livingston WSSSC purchased the Indian Springs PWS along with several others in April 1997 when the previous owner declared bankruptcy.
+The WSSSC borrowed \$1.9 million from CoBank to upgrade the PWSs, and then received a U.S. Department of Agriculture loan for \$7 million for additional improvements.
+Their total operations staff consists of a general manager, field supervisor, eight certified operators, and a construction/general labor crew. - The Indian Springs PWS has 360 connections and serves a population of 1,080.
+The system has three active well and one inactive well, three ground storage tanks, two pressure tanks, and disinfects using chlorine gas.
+The PWS also inject tripolyphosphates for sequestering iron.
+Two certified operators are responsible for O&M activities at the Indian Springs PWS.
+Well #4 has exceeded MCLs for both gross alpha and combined radium (radionuclides) since 2003.